NanoComp/meep/doc/docs/index.md

 See the navigation sidebar at left.
 In particular, the [Introduction](Introduction.md) and [Tutorial/Basics](Python_Tutorials/Basics.md) are the most important things to read.
 There is also an [FAQ](FAQ.md).

-Please [cite Meep](Acknowledgements.md#referencing) in any publication for which you found it useful.
+Please [cite the reference publication](Acknowledgements.md#referencing) in any work for which you found Meep useful.

 ### Mailing Lists